Fitting:

 Three bolts to the front apron under the bumper, although the apron would probably be off anyway if removing the wings:

-And finally a line of nine along the channel beside the bonnet, you will probably need to remove the bonnet buffer(s) as the self-tappers go through both outer wing and inner wing flanges:
+And finally a line of nine along the channel beside the bonnet, you will need to remove the bonnet buffer(s) as the self-tappers go through both outer wing and inner wing flanges:

 Fitting kit contents vary - some only standard nuts, washers and bolts not the specials as above.